po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/04-Day/04-Day-LessonPlan.md

-# XX.X Full-Time Lesson Plan: { @TODO Descriptive and Professional Title of This Day's Topics } (Note: Full-Time Thursday LP using PT even unit's .1/.2 LPs)
+# 09.4 Full-Time Lesson Plan: Introduction to Mongoose

 ## Overview

-@TODO Write a two- or three-sentence overview of the lesson plan.
+In the class, you will introduce students to Mongoose, a node package that provides a schema-based solution to model your Node application data.
+It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
+Students will also learn about IndexedDB.

 ## Instructor Notes

-* In this lesson, students will complete activities `09-Ins_Demo-Title` through `20-Stu_Activity-Title`.
+* In this lesson, students will complete activities `09-Ins_MongoJS-Review` through `19-Stu-Creating_Object_Stores`.

-* @TODO Every Instructor Notes block begins with the preceding bullet, which outlines the activities that will be covered during class.

-* @TODO Empathize with the instructor.
-If you only had one hour to prepare for class, what are the things you would want to know up front?
-What are the potential pitfalls in class?
-Where are students going to get hung up?

-* @TODO Set the instructor up for success.

 * Remind students to do a `git pull` of the class repo to have today's activities ready and open in VS Code.